Choosing a Wilderness Program

 Firsthand Account

-Addiction is Everywhere I used to think that I was in an unusual situation.
+I used to think that I was in an unusual situation.
 I grew up surrounded by addiction.
 My father was an addict, my step-father is an addict.
 My mother is an addict (of a different kind).
 I’m an addict.
 My grandmother is an addict.
 My grandfather was an addict.
 This charity is in my brother’s name because he was an addict.
 The list just goes on and on.

 Alcohol Awareness Month